 The traction control system (TCS) helps a driver maintain control and stability of the vehicle if it loses grip and starts to skid or slide.
-The TCS automatically senses when a wheel loses traction at any time, and can be triggered automatically as soon as this is detected.
+The TCS automatically senses when a wheel loses traction at any time and can be triggered automatically as soon as this is detected.
 Loss of traction most commonly occurs in ice or snow, so the TCS shifts power from the wheel that is slipping to the wheels that are still gripping the pavement well.

-Some TCS Lights come on when there is rainy or snowy weather and then goes away.
+Some TCS lights come on when there is rainy or snowy weather and then disappear.
 When this happens, it means the system is activated due to low-traction road conditions (ice, snow, or rain) and is assisting the vehicle with maintaining traction.
+It may even flash briefly if you momentarily pass over a slick spot on the road.
 TCS intervention can be so subtle you might barely notice it.
-It is a good idea to read the owner’s manual that came with your car to ensure you know how your TCS works, and so you know what to expect in these conditions.
+It is a good idea to read the owner’s manual that came with your car to ensure you know how your TCS works and to know what to expect in these conditions.

 Is it safe in this situation?
 Yes.
 The most important thing to remember here is that the TCS light coming on, and often flickering on and off while it's activated, means the system is functioning properly.
 You should still drive with caution on wet or slippery roads, but seeing the light in these circumstances indicates your traction control system is working.

 A set of wheel speed sensors at each wheel control the TCS and ABS (anti-lock brake system) to let your traction control computer know whether or not each wheel is rolling correctly or slipping in any way.
 Should the sensor detect slippage, it activates the TCS to reduce power to the affected wheel to let it regain traction, causing the light will engage for a short time.